Battle of Campo Tenese: Background

 Saint-Cyr's corps was renamed the Army of Naples in January 1806 and placed under the command of Masséna, though Joseph was the nominal leader.
 Annoyed at being demoted, Saint-Cyr clashed with Masséna and was recalled early in the campaign.
 The army was divided into three wings.
 General of Division Jean Reynier commanded 7,500 soldiers of the right wing assembled at Rome.
-Masséna led the 17,500 troops of the center, also concentrated at Rome.
+Masséna led the 17,500 troops of the center, which were also concentrated in Rome.
 The 5,000 men of the left wing under General of Division Giuseppe Lechi massed at Ancona on the Adriatic Sea.
-General of Division Guillaume Philibert Duhesme was marching from Austria with an additional 7,500-man division and 3,500 more troops from northern Italy were destined for the campaign.
-In total, Masséna's army numbered more than 41,000 men.
+General of Division Guillaume Philibert Duhesme was marching from Austria with an additional 7,500-man division, and 3,500 more troops from northern Italy were destined for the campaign.
+Masséna's army numbered more than 41,000 men.
 While the Imperial French army's combat effectiveness was high, it suffered from maladministration.
 Its troops were poorly paid, clothed, and fed, leading the soldiers to rob the local people as a matter of course.
 This habit would have evil consequences.

 French columns lunged across the border on 8 February 1806, finding no resistance and causing panic at the Neapolitan royal court.
 Queen Carolina abandoned Naples on 11 February and fled to Sicily.
 Ferdinand had already left on 23 January.
 Lechi's division occupied Foggia on the Adriatic after only one week.
 The Italian general later crossed the Apennine Mountains and reached Naples.
 Masséna's column quickly arrived before Gaeta, about 40 mi north of Naples, where its commander Prince Louis of Hesse-Philippsthal refused a demand to surrender.
 The imposing fortress dominated the coast road, so the French marshal left one division to blockade the place and advanced to Naples with a second infantry division.
 On 14 February, Masséna occupied Naples and Joseph made a triumphant entrance to the city the following day.
 Reinforced by General of Division Jean-Antoine Verdier's division from Masséna's main body, Reynier's column reached Naples at the end of February after marching on secondary roads.
 Joseph now took control of the army, putting all troops near Naples under Masséna, assigning a mobile force to Reynier, and placing the forces on the Adriatic littoral under Saint-Cyr.
 Joseph ordered Reynier to conduct a fast march to the Strait of Messina.